DajanaS/LPCXpresso-Project/README.md

 # LPCXpresso-Project
 Embedded Systems Project

-This project contains a an example monitoring the light sensor, temperature sensor, accelerometer and trim potentiometer and displaying the values on the OLED display.
+This project consists of monitoring the light sensor, temperature sensor and trim potentiometer and displaying the values on the OLED display.
+There is an option for the user to record the values in a specific time value, which also can be chosen.

 The project makes use of code from the following library projects:
 - CMSISv1p30_LPC17xx : for CMSIS 1.30 files relevant to LPC17xx